KamilAltner/AboutMe/README.md

 🌍 Languages: Fluent in English and Polish

-📧 Get in Touch: Message me on LinkedIn
+📧 Get in Touch: Message me on [LinkedIn](https://www.linkedin.com/in/altner).